 - Change in appetite

-Moderate Side Effects
+Moderate Side Effects of Lorazepam (Ativan)

 It is less common, but sometimes patients who take Ativan experience significant side effects that require immediate attention.
 If any of the following moderate to severe side effects occur, it is important to contact the prescribing doctor for medical advice right away.
 If those symptoms are severe or potentially life-threatening, emergency medical help should be sought.